VoltRipper

 Can I make a Sur-Ron street-legal?

-Only in some states, and it's involved.
-You'd need to add DOT lighting, turn signals, mirrors, and a horn, then title, register, and insure it and hold a motorcycle endorsement — and your state has to permit the conversion.
-Many don't.
+Only in some states, and it is involved.
+You would need DOT lighting, turn signals, mirrors, and a horn, then title, register, and insure it and hold a motorcycle endorsement - and your state has to permit the conversion.
+Many do not.
 Check our street-legal guide and your state's page first.

 Which states allow street-legal electric dirt bikes?

 It varies enormously.
-States like Arizona, Washington, and Colorado have real registration paths; California, Florida, and North Carolina effectively don't (North Carolina won't even convert an 'off-road only' title).
-The state matters more than the bike — start with our legality pages.
+States like Arizona, Washington, and Colorado have real registration paths; California, Florida, and North Carolina are much harder for off-road-title conversions.
+The state matters more than the bike - start with our legality pages.